behnamazimi/behnamazimi/README.md

 I’m a 33-year-old curious human who happens to be good at Frontend Engineering.

 To be honest, most of my life is spent behind a screen.
 While others use screens for video games, mine are for probing, investigating, and building.
-This has been my world since age 11, and the excitement of a script running—whether a complex web app or a messy Python automation—never fades.
+This has been my world since age 11, and the excitement of a script running successfully, whether a complex web app or a messy Python automation.

 Things I believe in:
 * Reading books beats ignorance every time.